Elder Abuse Coalition

-The willful infliction of mental or emotional anguish by threat, humiliation, intimidation or other abusive conduct, including, but not limited to frightening or isolating an adult.
+The willful infliction of mental or emotional anguish by threat, humiliation, intimidation or other abusive conduct, including but not limited to, frightening or isolating the victim.

-- Patient's confusion (which is not otherwise indicated by organic brain syndrome, malnutrition, dehydration, anesthesia or inappropriate use of medication)
+- Victim’s confusion (which is not otherwise indicated by organic brain syndrome, malnutrition, dehydration, anesthesia or inappropriate use of medication)

-- Signs of depression (such as suicidal ideation, sleep disturbances, changes in appetite, psycho-motor agitation and loss of interest in pursuing social contacts)
+- Signs of depression (such as suicidal ideation, sleep disturbances, changes in appetite, pyscho-motor agitation and loss of interest in pursuing social contacts)

 The non-willful failure of a caregiver to fulfill caretaking functions and responsibilities because of inadequate caregiver knowledge, infirmity or disputing the value of prescribed services.

 The willful failure by the caregiver to fulfill the caretaking functions and responsibilities assumed by the caregiver, including, but not limited to failure to provide for food, clothing or shelter, access to medical or long term care services, assistance with activities of daily living or to provide a safe environment.

 The inability, due to physical and/or mental impairments to perform tasks essential to caring for oneself, including but not limited to providing essential food, clothing, shelter or medical care; obtaining goods and services necessary to maintain physical health; emotional well-being and general safety; and managing financial affairs.